-Dental Hygiene (BSDH) Baccalaureate Completion Program
+Dental Hygiene (BSDH) Baccalaureate Degree Completion Program

-This program provides associate degree dental hygienists from accredited institutions an opportunity to complete a Bachelor of Science in Dental Hygiene (BSDH).
-Completion of a baccalaureate degree provides you with new and different opportunities to become a successful oral healthcare professional.
-An important benefit may be broader employment prospects in either traditional and/or non-traditional work settings.
-Alternative work settings for dental hygienists may include:
+This program provides associate degree dental hygienists from accredited institutions an opportunity to complete a Bachelor of Science in Dental Hygiene (BSDH) degree.
+All Dental Hygiene Department educational programs are built on a partnership with Normandale Community College, as well as academic excellence, and the values of community involvement, ethical conduct, and social responsibility.

+Completion of a baccalaureate degree provides dental hygienists with new and relevant employment opportunities as oral healthcare professionals.
+An important benefit may be broadening employment prospects in traditional and/or non-traditional work settings.
+Contemporary non-traditional work settings for dental hygienists may include: